 This course is a two-credit hour graded course that introduced students to Southern Union State Community College.
-Whether students choose to take in-person courses, online courses, or both, students will gain knowledge to help them be successful in all courses at the institution.
+Whether students choose to take in-person courses, online courses, virtual, or a combination, students will gain knowledge to help them be successful in all courses at the institution.
 Topics include academic advising, academic records, campus information, career exploration, financial aid, institutional resources, online learning, and personal growth.